-For those cases with a dispositive motion filing date, Judge Freudenthal typically schedules a status conference to discuss the status of the case and anticipated dispositive motions about a month before the dispositive motion filing date.
-Counsel should be prepared to discuss the status of claims, and whether any claims have or will be abandoned, any expected dispositive motion, whether a hearing is still desired for the anticipated filing or whether counsel wish to have the matter decided on briefs (if so, a reply brief will be permitted), and the status of settlement.
+For cases with a dispositive motion filing date, Judge Freudenthal typically schedules a status conference about a month before the dispositive motion filing date.
+Counsel should be prepared to discuss the status of claims, whether any claims have or will be abandoned, any expected dispositive motion, whether a hearing is still desired for the anticipated filing or whether counsel wish to have the matter decided on briefs (if so, a reply brief will be permitted), and the status of settlement efforts.
 Counsel is encouraged to consider the benefit of mediation and/or settlement conference well before the status conference to avoid disruption of the schedule set in the case.

-Case-dispositive motions will typically be decided after a hearing.
+Except motions to dismiss, case-dispositive motions will typically be decided after a hearing.
 The times for each side’s argument are as noted above.
-Judge Freudenthal is usually prepared to pose specific questions to counsel at motion hearings and often issues a tentative ruling, so counsel should not prepare for conventional argument or repeat contents of memoranda.
+Judge Freudenthal is usually prepared to pose specific questions to counsel at motion hearings and often issues a tentative ruling, so counsel should not repeat contents of memoranda.
 Telephone and video hearings are available only if the notice or order setting them specifically so states or the Court grants leave.
 The parties must confer in advance and promptly file a motion demonstrating unusual circumstances at least three business days before the hearing.
 If the request for telephone or video hearing is granted, arrangements must be made in advance by contacting the Courtroom Deputy Abby Logan (see above for contact information).

 If expedited treatment of a motion is desired, counsel should secure consent of counsel to an expedited schedule or move for an expedited schedule, and submit a proposed order for expedited treatment.

-If a motion includes a reference to a deposition, please email the deposition to firstname.lastname@example.org using a format that can be opened through E-Transcript viewer format or a fully searchable pdf.
+If a motion includes a reference to a deposition, please email the deposition to email@example.com in E-Transcript viewer format or a fully searchable pdf.

 Please do not file discovery notices (e.g., notices of deposition, notice of service of interrogatories, etc.) in CM/ECF.
 See U.S.D.C.L.R.
 26.1(d)(1).